jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 ### 47 Proposal for issuing of code of practice
 (1) Subject to section 48 of this Act, the Commissioner may issue a code of practice under section 46 of this Act on the Commissioner's own initiative or on the application of any person.
 (2) Without limiting subsection (1) of this section, but subject to subsection (3) of this section, any person may apply to the Commissioner for the issue of a code of practice in the form submitted by the applicant.
-(3) An application may be made pursuant to subsection (2) of this section only (a) by a body the purpose of which, or one of the purposes of which, is to represent the interests of any class or classes of agency, or of any industry, profession, or calling; and
+(3) An application may be made pursuant to subsection (2) of this section only— (a) by a body the purpose of which, or one of the purposes of which, is to represent the interests of any class or classes of agency, or of any industry, profession, or calling; and
   (b) where the code of practice sought by the applicant is intended to apply in respect of the class or classes of agency, or the industry, profession, or calling, that the applicant represents, or any activity of any such class or classes of agency or of any such industry, profession, or calling.
-(4) Where an application is made to the Commissioner pursuant to subsection (2) of this section, the Commissioner shall give public notice that the application has been received by the Commissioner, which notice shall contain a statement that
+(4) Where an application is made to the Commissioner pursuant to subsection (2) of this section, the Commissioner shall give public notice that the application has been received by the Commissioner, which notice shall contain a statement that—
   (a) the details of the code of practice sought by the applicant, including a draft of the proposed code, may be obtained from the Commissioner; and
   (b) submissions on the proposed code may be made in writing to the Commissioner within such period as is specified in the notice.
 (5) For the purposes of section 48 of this Act, the publication of a notice under subsection (4) of this section in relation to any proposed code of practice shall be sufficient compliance with the requirements of subsection (1)(a) of that section in relation to the issuing of that code.

 ### 48 Notification of intention to issue code
-(1) Subject to section 52 of this Act, the Commissioner shall not issue a code of practice under section 46 of this Act unless
+(1) Subject to section 52 of this Act, the Commissioner shall not issue a code of practice under section 46 of this Act unless—
-  (a) the Commissioner has given public notice of the Commissioner's intention to issue the code, which notice shall contain a statement that
+  (a) the Commissioner has given public notice of the Commissioner's intention to issue the code, which notice shall contain a statement that—
     (i) the details of the proposed code, including a draft of the proposed code, may be obtained from the Commissioner; and (ii) submissions on the proposed code may be made in writing to the Commissioner within such period as is specified in the notice; and
   (b) the Commissioner has done everything reasonably possible on his or her part to advise all persons who will be affected by the proposed code, or representatives of those persons, of the proposed terms of the code, and of the reasons for it, has given such persons or their representatives a reasonable opportunity to consider the proposed code and to make submissions on it to the Commissioner, and has considered any such submissions.